Liberty Walking Half Dollars, 1916-1947

 Though the normal minimum issue span for a U.S. coin type was 25 years, this policy was foregone when President John F. Kennedy was assassinated on November 22, 1963.
 A design for a Kennedy half dollar was immediately created, and struck in 1964.
 While 1964 was the first year of the Kennedy half, it was also the last year any 90% silver U.S. coins were struck for circulation.
 Consequently, the short-lived Franklin half dollar was America's last coinage series minted every year in .900 fine silver.

-See all Franklin half dollars
+See our Franklin half dollar inventory

 Kennedy Half Dollars, 1964-Date

 Production of Kennedy half dollars was underway just two months after President Kennedy's assassination.